 Nexus 5 and Android KitKat

-Given that the Nexus 5 does not have a microSD slot, it is very important that the new KitKat takes up incomparably less space than previous versions.
+Given that the Nexus 5 does not have a MicroSD slot, it is very important that the new KitKat takes up incomparably less space than previous versions.
 According to Google, KitKat “requires” only 512MB of memory, which is about 15% less than Jelly Bean.
 In terms of upgrades, there are better dialer and search options, as well as better voice search and Google Now.

 Nexus 5 first impression

-Google and LG seem to have learned a lesson, prepared well and did a great job.
+Google and LG seem to have learned a lesson, prepared well, and did a great job.
 The Nexus 5 delivers the best that modern mobile technology has to offer.
 In addition to LTE and NFC connections, the Nexus 5 has a speed of light thanks to a quad-core Snapdragon 800 processor.
 In addition, the announced price of 349 dollars seems like a real balm.
-The icing on the cake comes the full HD screen and the latest version of the Android OS.
+The icing on the cake comes to the full HD screen and the latest version of the Android OS.
 Kudos to the Nexus 5.